dnd 5e warlock handboo

 The Warlock typically fills the party’s Wizard-equivalent role, offering options as a Controller and Striker, and with some minor investments the Warlock can also serve as the party’s Face.
 The Warlock falls a bit short in terms of Utility spell options compared to similar spellcasters, but that can be mitigated with Pact of the Tome and a few Invocation choices if your party can’t compensate for that shortcoming.
 The Hexblade subclass also offers the ability to serve as a Defender, though Hexblades still lean more toward damage output than durability.

-After reading this handbook, I encourage you to read our supporting articles for the Warlock:
+After reading this handbook, I encourage you to read our supporting material for the Warlock:

 Table of Contents